 Let’s say a client recently started collecting personal information from their customers.
 Rather than just saying your work is complete, you could show your value by saying:

-With advanced planning, reporting, and collaboration tools, Lifecycle Manager helps MSPs standardize QBRs, track outcomes, and uncover new opportunities, making Customer Success repeatable, scalable, and profitable.
+With advanced planning, reporting, and collaboration tools (powered by integrations with key PSAs, RMMs, and 45+ other tools) Lifecycle Manager helps MSPs standardize QBRs, track outcomes, and uncover new opportunities—making Customer Success repeatable, scalable, and profitable.